 5. The faculty supervisor receives a stipend equal to a Summer Research Grant.
 That figure should be incorporated into the proposed budget.

-1. The faculty supervisor and student project manager (if determined) sends a cover letter with a proposal describing the project and its outcome (i.e., book and other form of publication).
+1. The faculty supervisor and student project manager (if determined) send a cover letter with a proposal describing the project and its outcome (i.e., book and other form of publication).
 The proposal should include a detailed timeline for each stage of the project, an outline of student duties, a detailed budget, as well as a description of the content and goals of the project.
 The proposal should also include a written acknowledgment from the Department of Communication that they have been consulted regarding scheduling and publication.
 The proposal should be no more than 1,000 words in length.

 2. The budget should include items such as student research stipends and a faculty stipend.
 It may also list expenses such as travel, materials (books or software), publicity, and other essentials.
 Project supervisors are encouraged to find ways to limit costs.

 3. The chair of the applicant’s department should submit a brief letter of support, approving the proposal and acknowledging that the applicant’s home department can allow her or him to teach an Aperio seminar instead of his/her regular course.

 4. No more than two Aperio projects will be approved each academic year.
 Ordinarily, the deadline is the last working day of October.
 If the Steering Committee does not receive two acceptable proposals in the fall, the Center will open a second round of submissions, with a deadline of the last working day of February.

 1. Each Aperio project must involve a significant scholarly endeavor in the humanities or fine arts, whether it be editing or translating a text, conducting archival research, or some combination of research, annotation and interpretation.
 The Steering Committee is likely to favor cross-disciplinary projects.